 Merit Scholarship Program

-ASL's merit scholarships are awarded in the form of a credit against the tuition charged to the student who receives the award.
-To learn more about retention criteria, click here.
+ASL’s merit scholarships are awarded in the form of a credit against the tuition charged to the student who receives the award.
+NO application is needed for our Merit Scholarship Program as they are awarded based on admission information.

 Buchanan County Scholarships